 - Place bag with offering in the filing cabinet in the office in locked money box, and lock filing cabinet.

 Those entering the church premises are asked to wear a face covering or “community mask”.
 Masks are not mandatory, except where effective physical distancing of 6 feet between people of separate households (or “bubbles”) may not be possible.
-Wearing a face covering when entering, exiting, and / or moving around the building is an effective added precaution in cases where physical distancing may be inadvertently undermined.
+Wearing a face covering when entering, exiting, and moving around the building provides an added safeguard.
 For this reason, everyone who can wear a mask when entering, exiting, and moving around the building, will be asked to do so.

 Singing will not be encouraged at parish gatherings that take place inside the church building until such time as there is strong indication from the Diocese of Fredericton that doing so is no longer a risk.
 Singing may, however, be encouraged at gatherings that take place outside in the open air where physical distancing is maintained.